manymoments/manymoments.github.io/start-here.markdown

 Checkout out our [consensus cheat sheet](https://decentralizedthoughts.github.io/2021-10-29-consensus-cheat-sheet/) for a quick overview of what is possible and impossible.

+[Approximate agreement](https://decentralizedthoughts.github.io/2022-06-07-approx-agreement-one/) is a variation that considers rational input values.

 ## Synchronous Protocols

-Under synchrony, a classic protocol is the [Dolev-Strong Authenticated Broadcast protocol](/2019-12-22-dolev-strong/).
+Under synchrony, a classic Byzantine Broadcast protocol is the [Dolev-Strong Authenticated Broadcast protocol](/2019-12-22-dolev-strong/).
 You can read about more recent protocols such as [Sync HotStuff](/2019-11-12-Sync-HotStuff/), an [optimal optimistically responsive synchronous protocol](/2020-06-12-optimal-optimistic-responsiveness/), and simple streamlined synchronous protocol called [Streamlet](/2020-05-14-streamlet/).
 For more related work there is a survey of [authenticated protocols under the synchrony assumption](/2019-11-11-authenticated-synchronous-bft/).

+For a very simple and classic Synchronous Byzantine agreement protocol, checkout [Phase-King](https://decentralizedthoughts.github.io/2022-06-09-phase-king-via-gradecast/).

 ## Partially Synchronous Protocols